paulfoley/Udacity_Nanodegree-Data_Analyst/Baseball_Data-Analysis/README.md

 # Data Analysis - Lahman Baseball Data

-Analyze the [Lahman Baseball Dataset](http://www.seanlahman.com/baseball-archive/statistics/) using Python libraries NumPy, Pandas, and Matplotlib than communicate interesting findings and questions (see below) about the data.
+Analyze the [Lahman Baseball Dataset](http://www.seanlahman.com/baseball-archive/statistics/) using Python libraries NumPy, Pandas, and Matplotlib than communicate interesting findings and analyze questions (see below) about the data.

 [Lahman Baseball Dataset](http://www.seanlahman.com/baseball-archive/statistics/) - A data set containing complete batting and pitching statistics from 1871 to 2014, plus fielding statistics, standings, team stats, managerial records, post-season data, and more.
 This dataset contains many files, but you can choose to analyze only the one(s) you are most interested in.